pstone22/ethnicity/README.md

 5. If an individual has two equally common ethnic groups recorded on the same day, of those ethnicities the most frequently recorded one in the [2021 England and Wales Census](https://www.ons.gov.uk/peoplepopulationandcommunity/culturalidentity/ethnicity/bulletins/ethnicgroupenglandandwales/census2021) is selected  (should be the same as [CPRD's method](https://www.cprd.com/sites/default/files/2025-09/CPRD_EthnicityRecord_Documentation_v1.2.pdf)).

 ### Considerations
-- Uses all data available for a patient, therefore may end up looking into the future relative to study period.
+- Uses all data available for a patient, therefore may end up looking into the past or future relative to study period.
 - You may need to make tweaks to the algorithm based on your usage.
 Consider the impact of missing data.

 ### Differences from [CPRD's algorithm](https://www.cprd.com/sites/default/files/2025-09/CPRD_EthnicityRecord_Documentation_v1.2.pdf)
-- No HES data (primary care data only)
+- Currently doesn't include HES data (primary care data only), but allows for the inclusion of ethnicity data without the cost of HES or CPRD's derived ethnicity data
-- Different codelist (I am guessing [this](https://static-content.springer.com/esm/art%3A10.1186%2Fs12963-023-00302-0/MediaObjects/12963_2023_302_MOESM3_ESM.docx) is CPRD's codelist (from [Shiekh et al., 2023](https://doi.org/10.1186/s12963-023-00302-0)) but categorisation is not included)
+- Very likely to use a different codelist (I am guessing [this](https://static-content.springer.com/esm/art%3A10.1186%2Fs12963-023-00302-0/MediaObjects/12963_2023_302_MOESM3_ESM.docx) is CPRD's codelist (from [Shiekh et al., 2023](https://doi.org/10.1186/s12963-023-00302-0)) but categorisation is not included)
 - CPRD choose the second most commonly recorded ethnic group if "Other" is the most frequently recorded ethnic group.
-I have not done this because I don't think it is a reasonable thing to do at all.
+I have not done this because I don't agree with this decision.

 ### Data completeness
 Ethnicity completeness was >80% for a cohort of people with severe mentall illness and a cohort of people with dementia